arXiv/arxiv-docs/help/submit.md

 Edit or replace your submission
 ----------------------------

-Edits before a submission is publicly announced will not generate additional versions.
+No additional versions are generated when edits are done before the submission is publicly announced.
 The date stamp associated with the submission will be the time that the final "Submit Article" step is completed.
 Edits and final submission before 14:00 US Eastern Time (EDT/EST) Monday through